up2moon/macos-bof-demo/README.md

 ## 🚀 Exploit Execution

-To run the exploit (ensure Python 3 and pwntools are installed):
+To run the exploit, ensure Python 3 and pwntools are installed.

 Install pwntools: `pip install pwntools`